omsharma0401/grubio-app/README.md

 ## How to Run

 1. Clone this repo
-2. Open the project in Android Studio (Arctic Fox or newer recommended)
+2. Open the project in Android Studio
 3. Add your API keys and backend URL configuration:
-   - Maps API keys as needed (backend handles most map services)
+   - Maps API keys as needed
    - OAuth credentials for Facebook and Google login
    - Backend endpoint URL (point to your Ktor backend or a deployed instance)
 4. Build and run the app on an emulator or physical device

----

-Grubio combines modern Android development tools and architecture patterns to deliver a smooth and responsive food delivery experience.

----

-If you want me to help add screenshots or contribution guidelines, just say the word!